 West MacDonnell National Park in Australia serves more than 120,000 visitors each year and when they decided to heavily invest in a replacement bike path and viewing platform, they came up with a genius plan to keep costs down, whilst increasing its durability and lifespan.

 How did they do this?
-They turned to a plastics recycling company Replas; Australia’s leading mixed recycled plastics manufacturer, who were able to produce the 17km bike path from recycled plastics including inkjet cartridges, for just $130,000.
+They turned to a plastics recycling company Replas; Australia’s leading mixed recycled plastics manufacturer, who was able to produce the 17km bike path from recycled plastics including inkjet cartridges, for just $130,000.

 Being manufactured from recycled plastics, the new bike path was low maintenance, resistant to moisture, resistant to cracking or splitting, and longer lasting than any concrete counterpart.
-What’s more it was easier to install.
+What’s more, it was easier to install.

 2. Plastic Roads & Carparks